Birational rigidity of orbifold degree 2 del Pezzo fibrations: Supermaximal singularities

 Combining the bounds we get a contradiction. \end{proof}

 \begin{Remark} Let $F$ be a fibre not containing a singular point of $X$.
-Then every curve in $F$ has a positive integer degree.
+Then every curve in $F$ has a positive integer degree and Proposition \ref{PrCurveCenter} applies for every $P \in F$.
 Let $F$ be a fibre containing a $\frac{1}{2}(1,1,1)$-point.
 Then there are curves on $F$ which intersect $-K_X$ by $\frac{1}{2}$.
 If $F$ satisfies the generality condition in the Main Theorem then there are exactly $8$ such curves.
-If $P$ lies on such curve, then the bound on multiplicity of $Z_v$ at $P$ becomes $\mult_P Z_v < 8 n^2 \gamma$ which is not enough to lead a contradiction.
-Sections \ref{ladder}, \ref{multladder}, and \ref{SMupstairs} are entirely devoted to dealing with this issue. \end{Remark}
+If $P$ lies on such curve, then the bound on multiplicity of $Z_v$ at $P$ becomes $\mult_P Z_v < 8 n^2 \gamma$ which is not enough to lead to a contradiction.
+Sections \ref{staircase}, \ref{multstaircase}, and \ref{SMupstairs} are entirely devoted to dealing with this issue. \end{Remark}